The Winelands, South Africa

 Take a tour of their incredible wine cellar

-Call us on 858 523 9000 to start planning your vacation to Babylonstoren or take a look at our itineraries to The Winelands
+Call us on to start planning your holiday to Babylonstoren or take a look at our itineraries to The Winelands

 Babylonstoren is a perfect boutique farm hotel within vineyards and orchards in the Drakenstein Valley, between Franschhoek and Stellenbosh.
 Every way you look the beautiful gardens and vineyards stretch out before you in the most impressive example ever of a working farm.

-The 14 cottages are found in stunningly converted 17th and 18th century Cape Dutch farm buildings.
+This stunning property boasts a total of 22 rooms, with six one-bedroom suites in the historic manor house, three gorgeous one-bedroom cottages, and four two-bedroomed cottages which are in the traditional Cape Dutch Style with a lounge and basic kitchen.
+Finally there is an additional nine suites in the tastefully converted Farmhouse which can be taken over elusively.
 This small personalized property is ideal for either families or couples.
 Children can run free and explore the gardens, ride on the tractors, walk with the working ducks and collect their eggs.
 It’s a treasure chest of surprises; a maze, a lake with boats and a surprise water fountain.
 Couples meanwhile will enjoy the peace and privacy of their own cottage and sampling the delicious wine from Babylonstoren's vineyard whilst cosying up in front of their fire on chilly evenings.

 Babylonstoren is also great for those with green fingers, there are eight acres of gardens with over 300 varieties of plants, creatively designed.
 Guests can even help with the harvesting should they so desire and gardeners can take guests on a guided visit of the garden.
 As well as this, it is perfect for those who are keen on organically diverse menus – the seasonal fruit and vegetables are the foundation of the menu at their renowned restaurant Babel.

-Babylonstoren accommodation consists of 14 cottages in converted Cape Dutch farm buildings.
-There are eight en-suite one-bedroom guest cottages and four en-suite two bedroom guest cottages which are ideal for families.
+Babylonstoren accommodation consists of 22 rooms in converted Cape Dutch farm buildings.
+There are three en-suite one-bedroom guest cottages and four en-suite two bedroom guest cottages which are ideal for families.
 All the cottages have under-floor heating and most have fireplaces.

 There are nine one-bedroom farmhouse suites, each offering plush four-poster beds, spacious bathrooms and a cast-iron stove.
 The farmhouse suites have access to a swimming pool, as well as a rejuvenating spa area.

-For families or guests traveling in a small group, Babylonstoren’s historic Cape Dutch home, the five-bedroom Manor House is available on request only on an exclusive use basis.
+For families or guests travelling in a small group, Babylonstoren’s historic Cape Dutch home, the six-bedroom Manor House is available on request only on an exclusive use basis.